-While the BMW N54 can push incredible power and torque through the small stock twin turbos, many enthusiasts look to take their N54 to the next level.
-Upgraded turbos are the forefront of discussion when it comes to unleashing the N54’s full potential.
+While the BMW N54 can push incredible power and torque through the small stock twin turbos, many enthusiasts want to take their N54 to the next level.
+Upgraded turbos are at the forefront of discussion when it comes to unleashing the N54’s full potential.
 Despite its reputation as a strong factory motor, upgrading to a big single turbo or larger TD04 twin turbos comes with considerable risk.
-With so many options on the market it is tough to determine where to even start but worry not.
-In this guide we will explore upgraded twin turbo options and the benefits, risks, and costs of each.
+With so many options on the market, it is tough to determine where to even start but worry not.
+In this guide, we will explore upgraded N54 twin turbo options and the benefits, risks, and costs of each.

 A Little About the BMW N54

 Before diving into the discussion about upgraded twin turbos we want to diverge briefly to discuss the N54 engine.
 It’s a relatively high-compression engine featuring an open-deck block; on paper, neither of these facts would lead one to believe the N54 can handle big boost.
 Though, in the real world, the N54 has shattered expectations and proven its ability as an outstanding high-performance motor.
 This leads some, us included, to believe the N54 will handle whatever we throw its way.
 We can’t fault anyone for believing this; it really is one hell of an engine.